 A trust generally involves three parties:

 In a typical revocable trust, one person may serve all three roles initially.
-Special needs trusts are different, though, because the beneficiary is someone with one or more conditions that require high levels of care.
+They are different, though, because the beneficiary is someone with one or more conditions that require high levels of care.
 Often, the beneficiary may structure their income to avoid jeopardizing eligibility for public benefits.

-If you or a family member meet some of the following criteria, a special needs trust might provide significant assistance:
+If you or a family member meet some of the following criteria, a it might provide significant assistance:

-The trustee of a special needs trust is restricted to spending trust funds for the benefit of the beneficiary.
+The trustee is restricted to spending trust funds for the benefit of the beneficiary.
 To make sure expenditures are appropriate, the trustee should know what state and federal law allow.
 The trust document itself may provide some guidance, as well as the attorney representing the trust or the beneficiary.
 In general, though, Florida law allows the following types of expenses:

 This list is not comprehensive and subject to changes in rules and regulations.